lure-sh/lure/docs/usage.md

 ### upgrade

 The upgrade command looks through the packages installed on your system and sees if any of them match LURE repo packages.
 If they do, their versions are compared using the `rpmvercmp` algorithm.
 If LURE repos contain a newer version, the package is upgraded.

+By default, if a package has already been built, LURE will install the cached package rather than re-build it.
+Use the `-c` or `--clean` flag to force a re-build.

 Example: